Clear Answers, Clear Process

 F1BB – Second Backcross

-• Additional Poodle influence
+• Greater Poodle influence than F1B

-• Created by breeding an F1B Goldendoodle back again to a Poodle
+• Created by breeding an F1B Goldendoodle back to a Poodle again

 Why This Matters